We all know that anything worth having is worth working for, and that goes doubly true with regard to our intimate relationships.

 In my couples counseling work, the Big Four concepts that I utilize most are:

-1. Developing a positive, pro-active, and natural communication style
+1. Developing a pro-active communication style

 3. Understanding each other's "Love Language"